Actively Recruiting

 - Fulminant hepatitis

-- Combined organ transplantation including kidney, pancreas, heart, or lung
+- Combined organ transplantation (kidney, pancreas, heart, lung)

-- Complete portal vein thrombosis seen on preoperative imaging
+- Complete portal vein thrombosis on imaging before surgery

 - Complete portal vein thrombosis found during surgery